Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 ### IOX Request/Status (0x25)

 Sent from the IOX to the GO device to inform the GO device of events or status changes.
-A message of this type is to be added before the start of a [0x0C](#rx-data-0x0c) message series, and also after the end of it.

 #### Payload